With the proper use of tax deductions and exemptions, you can be sure that you're only paying the amount of tax that you legally owe.

 - married filing separately

-- qualifying widow(er) with dependent child
+- qualifying widow(er) with qualifying child

 You can only select a status that applies to your situation, although in some cases you may have multiple options.
 For example, if you are married, you can choose to file separately or jointly, although Mendoza states that "in most cases, filing jointly offers the best tax option for married couples."